“I’ve always believed that art is not an escape from reality, but it is one of the ways that we live with reality.”

 Ever the idealist, Clarke began looking elsewhere for fulfillment.
 When an ex-girlfriend asked him to help with her sociology project by videotaping the children playing at Huron Playschool Co-operative, he agreed.
 As he writes in Random Acts of Culture: “The experience of visiting the school changed my life profoundly.”
 Watching children at play reminded him of how it felt to truly be in touch with one’s creativity and self-expression—not because it led to profit but because it felt good.
 He soon found himself at Huron Playschool Co-operative on a regular basis, first as a volunteer and later, at the parents’ request, as a teacher.

-Over the next six years, Clarke worked at several preschools and daycare centres, including Donvale Preschool (now Cabbagetown Co-operative Nursery School).
+Over the next six years, he worked at several preschools and daycare centres, including Donvale Preschool (now Cabbagetown Co-operative Nursery School).
 He studied under Hélène Comay and Dorothy Medhurst, whom he calls “two of the most important nursery school teachers in Toronto.”
-Through working and talking with those women, Clarke started to develop his ideas about vernacular culture—ideas that would form the basis not only of his 2010 book, but also of his future filmmaking career.
+Through working and talking with those women, he started to develop his ideas about vernacular culture—ideas that would form the basis not only of his 2010 book, but also of his future filmmaking career.

 While working as a nursery school teacher, Clarke was able to fully satisfy his creative drive.
 Engaging in activities with the youngsters was creatively rewarding in and of itself; their proclivity for play and storytelling, in addition to arts and crafts, offered plenty of stimulation for the imagination.
-Clarke also kept up his writing and music (guitar – acoustic; singing – bad yet joyful), and helped organize The Woods Music and Dance Camp in the 1980s.
+He also kept up his writing and music (guitar – acoustic; singing – bad yet joyful), and helped organize The Woods Music and Dance Camp in the 1980s.

 At first, he kept up his mornings at Donvale Preschool and spent his afternoons and evenings editing for TVO.
 Among many other projects with TVO producer Babs Church—a woman Clarke calls “just as idealistic as I was”—he directed the controversial 1983 documentary All Day Long, which challenged the notion that daycare is necessarily the best thing for every child.
 The film reignited his passion for directing, so he took on the 1985 drama Pulling Flowers, about the “hurried child,” who’s subjected to intense pressure by parents with high expectations.